 - Place the dough balls back into the bowl and cover.

 - Heat the pan on a medium/high heat.

 - While the pan is heating.
 Take one dough ball flatten slightly and dip both sides into flour and lightly flour the surface.

 - Roll the dough out into a circle, making it as thin as you can, aiming for 2mm.
 The technique is to roll it out around the edges, turning the dough round a quarter then rolling it out again from the centre to the edge.
 (See note 2 below)

 - Once hot place the roti on the pan and leave for 10 seconds.
 Then turn the roti over to cook on the other side till cooked.
 Depending on the thickness this will take 30-60 seconds.

 - While this roti is cooking, roll out the next dough ball.

-- Place the roti folded between a clean tea towel on a plate and repeat the process to cook all the roti.
+- Place the roti wrapped between a clean tea towel on a plate and repeat the process until all the roti are cooked.